 - Sprinkle white sugar in the boiling water instead of forgetting to (perhaps this makes the bagels sweeter?)

 - Place the bagels in a warm oven before boiling to let them rise there, instead of on the countertop

 All in all, the best part about the bagel is definitely

 the cranberry cream cheese!!

 P.S.
 If you’re in the mood for some Greek yogurt, I found some at Aldi that tastes phenomenal!
 There are 4 “fruit on the bottom” flavors: pineapple, peach, blueberry and strawberry.
 The peach is my favorite :)

-Add some whole oats, cinnamon and crushed almonds.
-Lovely snack or part of breakfast!
+Added some whole oats, cinnamon and crushed almonds.
+Lovely snack or part of a complete breakfast!